piratfm/gr-qs1r/README.md

 1562500
 2500000

-Actual bandwidth will be ~80% of the setted samplerate.
+Actual bandwidth will be ~85% of the setted samplerate.
 The output format - is interleaved 32bit integer values of: QIQIQI...

-Usage examples:

-TODO:
- * Implement KSH-148 (KSH-146) downconverter interface by I2C.
+If frequency is more than 60 MHz, then additional tuner is used KSH-146(148).